Does the European Union need its own army? Afghanistan withdrawal revives an old debate.

 “European foreign policy is completely dysfunctional,” Ibrahim said.
 “The European Union does not sing with the same voice in the fashion that it used to.
 Even if you could physically create it, the probability of all the countries unanimously agreeing on a particular course of action is practically impossible.”

-Some countries have asked the E.U. to invoke an obscure law that would allow member states to move forward with a “coalition of the willing” after a simple majority vote.
-Borrell backs this plan, but the provision has never been used.

 Another thorny question about a joint force: Who would pay for it?
 The E.U. has earmarked more than $9 billion for the European Defense Fund through 2027, but experts say individual countries would also need to boost their own spending.
-This could be a challenge, considering that only nine European countries are on track to spend at least 2 percent of their GDP on defense this year, fulfilling a NATO agreement.
+This could be a challenge, considering that only nine European countries are on track to spend at least 2 percent of their gross domestic product on defense this year, fulfilling a NATO agreement.

 NATO, now a 30-country alliance, has been the primary military force in Europe since the aftermath of World War II, but the United States has long set its agenda.
 In the weeks since the Taliban took over Afghanistan, European leaders have called the mission a “failure” and a “debacle,” saying it’s further evidence that the E.U. should be able to act on its own.